oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

 - Creates a new WebLogic image from a base OS image.

-- Can be used for all domain home source types.
+- Can be used for all domain home source types (Domain in Image, Model in Image, and Domain in PV).

 - Optionally includes a WDT install and model files in the image (for the Model in Image domain home source type).